 - Startup accelerators

 - Sector-specific programmes

-- Online and digital programmes
+- Fully remote digital programmes

 - As the world’s largest pre-seed startup incubator, the Amsterdam-Silicon Valley Founder Institute helps aspiring entrepreneurs, solo entrepreneurs and small teams get their initial traction and funding.
-The next programme is scheduled for autumn 2021 – apply now!

 - From idea to success, 15KM is an incubator and facilitator that gives startups everything they need to achieve their goals.